January

 Preparing a Vegetable Plot

-Digging over the vegetable plot is vital.
-If you are gardening on heavy soil, finish digging as soon as you can.
-This will give the soil time to be broken up by the weather so that it can be cultivated easily in the spring.
+Digging over the vegetable plot is important if you have heavy soil, therefore finish any remaining digging as soon as you can this month.
+This will give the soil time to be broken up by the weather so that it can be cultivated easily in the spring, saving time and effort at sowing time.
+If you are using a 'no digging' system on raised beds, then simply clear away any weeds that have taken hold.

-If the ground has not been limed for some years, or if the soil is naturally acidic, ground limestone or chalk should be applied after digging.
+If the ground has not been limed for some years (or if the soil is naturally acidic), ground limestone or chalk can be applied after digging.
 This will be washed in by the rain and will penetrate deeply into the soil.
 Lime helps plants to make the best use of the available nutrients in the ground.
-It also reduces acidity and will help to break up clay.
-However, if manure has just been dug in, leave the liming for one month or the lime will react with it, resulting in a loss of nitrogen.
-When the ground is hard with frost, compost or manure can be barrowed onto plots so it is ready for digging in.
+It also reduces acidity and helps to break up clay.
+However, if manure has recently been applied, leave the liming for a month or two as the lime will react with the manure, resulting in loss of nitrogen.

 Frames And Cloches

-Cloches should be put in position several weeks before sowing, to warm the soil ready for early February sowings.
+Cloches can be put in position several weeks before sowing, to warm the soil ready for early February sowings.
+The soil can also be warmed using sheets of dark or black plastic, weighted down with stones at the edges.

 Vegetable Seeds to Sow Outdoors in January

-If your garden is sheltered, you can also sow an early pea variety now.
-Use a round-seeded variety, such as 'Meteor', 'Little Marvel' or 'Feltham First'.
-Make a shallow trench, the width of a spade and about 4 cm (l.5 in)deep, then put the peas, in two parallel rows, 5cm (2 in) apart, zig-zag fashion.
-Return the soil to the trench and firm gently.
-If you are sowing more than one row, space them at least 45 cm (18 in) apart.
+If your garden is sheltered, you can also sow an early pea variety in January.
+Ideal varieties to use now are 'Meteor', 'Little Marvel' or 'Feltham First'.
+To sow peas make a shallow, spade width trench, about 4 cm (l.5 in)deep, and place the peas, in two parallel rows, 5cm (2 in) apart, in a zig-zag fashion.
+Replace the soil over the trench and firm gently.
+If you are sowing more than one row of pea seeds, space them at least 45 cm (18 in) apart.

 Vegetable Seeds to Sow Indoors in January